devluca999/uhome/docs/production-checklist.md

-# Production Deployment Checklist — haume
+# Production Deployment Checklist — uhome

 Use this checklist when deploying to production for the first time.